Tsebo200/SkyScansGames/CONTRIBUTING.md

 # Contributing & Branching Strategy

+Please contact me before you apply any changes.

 We keep `Develop` always green and functional.
 All work merges via Pull Request.

 ## Branches